anshmendiratta/mathling/README.md

 # make_lang / `inkwell`
+An foray into LLVM manifested as a language.

 ## What?
-An foray into LLVM manifested as a language.
+[todo]

 ## How?
 Using LLVM@18.